-We now come to Samson, a familiar story that will consume four entire chapters (13–16).
-His birth is prophesied through yet another theophany, where the LORD himself appears to Manoah and his wife (see 13.22).
+We now come to Samson, a familiar story that will consume four entire chapters of the Book of Judges (13–16).
+His birth is prophesied through yet another theophany, where the Lord himself appears to Manoah and his wife (see 13.22).
 They say that the entire purpose of some people’s lives is simply to be a bad example for others.
 Samson nearly qualifies for this.
-He is given tremendous ability and opportunity to serve as a judge and wastes just about everything God endowed to him, which is a lot.
+He is given tremendous ability and opportunity to serve as a judge and wastes just about everything God endowed to him, which was a lot.

 He was called to be a Nazarite from birth (this has nothing to do with the town of Nazareth).
 This vow (described in Numbers 6.1-21) could be either temporary, or for the rest of your life.
-Samson’s was unique in that his parents made the vow for him, per instruction of the Lord, and they chose the lifelong option.
-As a part of the vow, a Nazarite was not to drink wine or anything fermented, even abstaining from eating grapes and raisins; he was not to use a razor on his head, and was not to touch a dead body.
+Samson’s was unique in that his parents made the vow for him, per instruction of the Lord, and they chose the lifelong option as per God’s command.
+As a part of the vow, a Nazarite was not to drink wine or anything fermented, and was even to abstain from eating grapes and raisins; he was not to use a razor on his head, and was not to touch a dead body.
 Samson would violate all of these.